wp-plugins/cms2cms-silverstripe-to-wp-migration/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you wish to migrate your current SilverStripe to WordPress - CMS2CMS Migration Plugin can help to convert all data totally automatedly in a few easy steps.
+If you wish to migrate your current SilverStripe to WordPress - CMS2CMS Plugin can help to convert all data totally automatedly in a few easy steps.

 == Description ==